Two adults are helping a child who is reaching up and pointing at something on a screen.

 • A Wonderer: be wowed by drawings and questions about life the universe and everything, and add your own.

-You'll learn about space science, collect stamps in your ‘Passport to the Stars’ as they complete activities and answer questions that help researcher Dr Fidelia Law from the University of Bristol’s School of Education.
+You'll learn about space science, collect stamps in your ‘Passport to the Stars’ as you complete activities and answer questions that help researcher Dr Fidelia Law from the University of Bristol’s School of Education.

 Fidelia is exploring how different types of curiosity could guide more people from underrepresented groups towards careers in STEM.